Everyone Claims, “AI Document Review.” No One Means the Same Thing in eDiscovery

 The Workflow Matters More Than the Label

+The key distinction is how human judgment is incorporated into the workflow, who is making those decisions and how the outputs are validated.
 That distinction becomes particularly important when facing a challenge from opposing counsel, regulators or the court.
 A provider relying on automation without human oversight may struggle to explain the logic behind a production.
 In contrast, models that integrate human judgment at key intervals provide a much stronger narrative for the process, turning a technical output into a defensible legal position.

 The question is no longer simply whether AI was used.
 It is how the workflow was designed, executed, governed and documented.